scroll to top

 All Chatham Area Public Library District policies apply to reciprocal borrowers.

-The Chatham Area Public Library follows the ILLNET code which requires that a reciprocal borrower, whose home library is not a fully participating member of the SHARE automation system, place requests for items via interlibrary loan through the home library.
+The Chatham Area Public Library follows the ILLNET code which requires that a reciprocal borrower, whose home library is not a fully participating member of the SHARE automation system, place requests for items via interlibrary loan through their home library.

 Use of the reciprocal card is limited to the patron whose name appears in the library card account.